Finnish forest industry climate roadmap

 Current and target state

-The Finnish forest industry is capable of bringing increased added value, tax income, and new jobs to the Finnish economy while mitigating climate change.
+The Finnish forest industry is capable of bringing increased added value, tax income, better self-sufficiency, and new jobs to the Finnish economy while mitigating climate change.

 Main solutions